 The acceleration of digital adoption during 2020 will become an important factor of change and it will drive technologies assessment during the year ahead.
 To have a better idea of how the future will look like, we asked our experts at Qindle to share their view on it.

-Qindle’s Creative Director, Strategic Design Consultants and Product Designers will present every week their favourite tech-bite for 2021.
+Qindle’s Creative Director, Strategic Design Consultants and Product Designers present here their favourite tech-bite for 2021.

 Personalised transport in the era of passengers